-- Improved safety - No bridge lifts - Earthquake protection - Reduced congestion on I-5 and adjacent neighborhoods - A more reliable trip for freight, autos and transit - Supported and sustained jobs with improved access to ports and highways - · Reduced emissions and improved air quality arrangements may be in the form of an easement (right to use) or a lease.
+- Improved safety - No bridge lifts - Earthquake protection - Reduced congestion on I-5 and adjacent neighborhoods - A more reliable trip for freight, autos and transit - New and sustained jobs with improved access to ports and highways - · Reduced emissions and improved air quality

 Easements are sought when access to an area through public streets is not possible.
 Leases are typically used when property is needed for a short term use.
 Examples may be for construction equipment storage or utility relocation.